 SCARECROWS IN COBB

 Ready for fresh air and fun Fall activities?
-Sleepy Hallow Farm has got your fix.
+Sleepy Hallow Farm has got your fix from September 20 through November 1.
 Take a tractor ride around the farm, explore the corn maze, and then pick out your perfect pumpkin from their patch!
-To get to the pumpkin patch you will need to purchase general admission tickets online in advance.
+To get to the pumpkin patch, you will need to purchase general admission tickets online in advance.
 Make sure you stop by and meet the farm animals!

 628 Sleepy Hollow Road